jtbennett/create-ts-project/README.md

 yarn tsp unref --from my-server --to my-lib
 ```

-You will see an error, because `./packages/my-server/src/index.ts` still contains an import from `my-lib`, which is no longer referenced.
-Remove the code you added and save.
-The server should restart and run successfully.
+You _should_ see an error in the server, because `./packages/my-server/src/index.ts` still contains an import from `my-lib`, which is no longer referenced.

+_Unfortunately, you won't actually see an error._ This is due to how we workaround a limitation in `ts-node`.
+If you ever forget to remove code after removing a reference like this, the linter will highlight it in your editor.
+The linter will also generate an error when it is run at the command line.

+Remove the code you added to `./packages/my-server/src/index.ts` and save.

 ## `tsp` command details